benchristel/process-to-processes/src/intro/fundamental-process.md

 To acknowledge the fuzziness and non-hierarchical organization of software development systems, I call the sub-structures _centers_ (following the lead of the architect Christopher Alexander).
 Centers are cohesive and identifiable; you can name them, point to them, count them, and recognize ones you've seen before.
 However, centers do not necessarily have a precise boundary, so they may not be separable from their context.

 The concept of a center may seem a bit hard to grasp.
-However, I am sure that you already understand what centers are, though you may not be used to paying attention to them or talking about them.
+However, I am sure that you already have an intuitive and practical sense of the concept, though you may not be used to paying attention to centers or talking about them.

 To see that you already understand what a center is, imagine a whirlpool in a stream.